Skip to Content

 St George’s Market has 250 traders selling their wares every weekend.
 It has something for everyone, from a tasty snack and a cuppa to artisan crafts, paintings, souvenirs and antiques.
 There’s live music and a great atmosphere.
 Fresh produce is a highlight of this traditional market along with fresh fish, flowers and homemade cakes.

-A speedy history of St George’s Market
+A speedy history of the famous Belfast market

-Built between 1890 and 1896, St George’s Market is a Victorian market hall with a partial glass roof.
 However, there has been a Friday market on this site since 1604.
 Originally it was an open market with a slaughterhouse and meat market.

 St George’s is the last remaining Victorian covered market in Belfast.
 The current building was commissioned by Belfast Corporation (City Council) and was built in three phases over six years.
-It replaced a smaller structure which occupied the site pre-1890.

 The present building

 The present red brick and sandstone building was designed by J.C.
 Bretling who also built the new Albert Bridge.
-This fine landmark has Roman-style arches with Latin and Irish inscriptions.

 Over the main entrance arch is the Belfast Coat of Arms and the city’s Latin motto Pro Tanto Quid Retribuamus meaning “what shall we give in return for so much?”.
 The hall opened to the public on 20 June 1890.